 - Dissertation: The effect of therapist voice manipulation in the initial session of progressive relaxation training.

-Lynda A. Heiden, Ph.D., Associate Professor, San Jose State University, San Jose, CA
+Lynda A. Heiden, Ph.D., Professor and Department Chair, San Jose State University, San Jose, CA

 - Dissertation: The role of repression, self-efficacy, and coping self-statements in cardiovascular reactivity to active and passive challenges.